FAQ #1319 Diff

 They are never stored post-authorization

-Systems and processes are configured to prevent retention
+Systems and processes are configured torequest this information in order to conduct a CNP transaction.

 Merchants must ensure: